Louis I, Duke of Orléans: Role in court and the Hundred Years' War

 Louis d'Orléans unveils a mistress c.1825-26 (Thyssen-Bornemisza Collection, Madrid) by Eugène Delacroix, illustrating Louis' reputation as a debauchee.

 Louis played an important political role during the Hundred Years' War.
-In 1392, his elder brother Charles the Mad (who may have suffered from either schizophrenia, porphyria, paranoid schizophrenia, or bipolar disorder) experienced the first in a lifelong series of attacks of 'insanity'.
+In 1392, his elder brother King Charles VI the Mad (who may have suffered from either schizophrenia, porphyria, paranoid schizophrenia, or bipolar disorder) experienced the first in a lifelong series of attacks of 'insanity'.
 It soon became clear that Charles was unable to rule independently.
 In 1393 a regency council presided over by Queen Isabeau was formed, and Louis gained powerful influence.

-Louis disputed the regency and guardianship of the royal children, initially with Philip the Bold until his death in 1404, and then with Philip's son John the Fearless.
-The enmity between the two was public and a source of political unrest in the already troubled country.
-Louis had the initial advantage over John, being the brother rather than the first cousin of the king, but his reputation as a womanizer and the rumour of an affair with Queen Isabeau made him extremely unpopular.
+Louis disputed the regency and guardianship of the royal children, initially with the Duke of Burgundy Philip the Bold until his death in 1404, and then with Philip's son John the Fearless.
+The enmity between the two was public and a source of political unrest in the already troubled the country.
+Louis had the initial advantage over John, being the brother rather than the first cousin of the king, but his reputation as a womanizer and the rumour of an affair with Queen Isabeau made him extremely unpopular in Parisians.
 In the following years, the children of Charles VI were successively kidnapped and recovered by both parties, until John the Fearless was appointed by royal decree as guardian of the Dauphin Louis and regent of France.

 Louis did not give up and made every effort to sabotage John's rule, including squandering the money raised for the siege of Calais, then occupied by the English.
 After this episode, John and Louis broke into open threats and only the intervention of John, Duke of Berry, and uncle of both men, avoided a civil war.

 Louis was reportedly responsible for the deaths of four dancers at a disastrous 1393 masquerade ball that became known as the Bal des Ardents (Ball of the Burning Men).
 The four victims were burnt alive when a torch held by Louis came too close to their highly flammable costumes.
 Two other dancers wearing the same costumes (one of whom was Charles VI himself) narrowly escaped a similar fate.

 Assassination

 Louis's assassination on the rue Vieille du Temple.

 On Sunday, 20 November, 1407, the contending Dukes exchanged solemn vows of reconciliation before the court of France.
 But only three days later, Louis was brutally assassinated in the streets of Paris, on John's orders.
-Louis was stabbed while mounting his horse by fifteen masked criminals led by Raoulet d'Anquetonville, a servant of the Duke of Burgundy.
+Louis was attacked while riding a mule by fifteen masked criminals led by Raoulet d'Anquetonville, a servant of the Duke of Burgundy.